 In the Abakus, the sample liquid flows through a flow cell of cross section $250 \times 220 \mu$ m.
-The cell is illuminated from the side by a laser beam 1.5 $\mu$ m thick covering the whole cross section.
+The cell is illuminated from the side by a laser beam 1.5 μ m thick covering the whole cross section.
 Opposite of the laser, the light intensity is detected by a photo diode.
 When a particle flows through and partially blocks the laser beam, the detected light is attenuated.
 This attenuation increases with the size of the particle (Figure 2.6).
 The attenuation peaks are counted and sorted into up to 32 bins according to their size (Ruth, 2002).
 By calibrating with polystyrene spheres of known size, a histogram of particle sizes is obtained.

 Connected to a CFA system, the Abakus has an ice depth resolution of 3 mm (Bigler et al., 2011).
-To clean Coulter Counter samples, the surface has to be melted away in three consecutive clean MQ water baths.
-This limits the minimum sample size to a few centimeters.
-In the RECAP ice core, the high depth resolution of the Abakus enabled annual layer counting down to 4,000 years and precise depth registration of Dansgaard-Oeschger cycles in the very compressed glacial.
 While a CFA system is running, the Abakus requires no maintenance.
 This contrasts the Coulter Counter, which requires 1-2 persons for efficient operation.
 In addition, the Abakus only requires 2 mL of sample per minute for optimal operation.
-For a melt rate of 3 cm per minute, this corresponds to $0.7 \text{ cm}^2$ of ice core cross section.
+For a melt rate of 3 cm per minute, this corresponds to 0.7 cm2 of ice core cross section.

 The Abakus has higher resolution and lower sample and labour requirements than the Coulter Counter.
 On the other hand, it has a much lower accuracy.
 It is not possible to measure the total dust mass in a sample by Abakus alone, even if it is well calibrated to standard polystyrene spheres.
 Ruth et al. (2003) circumvented this problem by measuring the same samples with both Coulter Counter and Abakus and comparing the size distributions.
 They shifted the Abakus bin limits until the size distributions of Coulter Counter and Abakus were identical.
 The optimal binning was then used to calculate the dust mass concentration from the continuous Abakus data.
 This method combines the high accuracy of the Coulter Counter with the high resolution of the Abakus under the assumption that the relation between Abakus and Coulter Counter bins is the same over the whole ice core.
-It has proven accurate for EDC and EDML Antarctic ice over a range of 2.5 orders of magnitude.
-In chapter 3 we show that the relation between Abakus and Coulter Counter abakus and Coulter Counter at a depends on the shape of the particles, which depends on transport and source areas.
+It has proven accurate for EDC and EDML Antarctic ice over a range of 2.5 orders of magnitude (Ruth et al., 2008).
+In Chapter 3 we show that the relation between Abakus and Coulter Counter data depends on the shape of the particles, which depends on transport and source areas.

-In other studies (Lambert et al., 2012), the size bins are not calibrated, but only the total number of particles is used.
+Lambert et al. (2012) do not calibrate the size bins but only use the total number of particles.
 The total Abakus particle number is then calibrated to total Coulter Counter dust mass for selected samples.
-As noted by Lambert et al. (2012), a change in size distribution over time could change the Abakus particle number without changing the dust mass, thereby biasing the interpretation.
-We will show in chapter 4, that in the RECAP ice core, the volume size distribution mode increases by a factor 10 from glacial to Holocene, which using this method would lead to relative underestimation of the Holocene dust mass.
+A change in size distribution over time could change the Abakus particle number without changing the dust mass, thereby biasing the interpretation.
+We will show in Chapter 4, that in the RECAP ice core, the volume size distribution mode increases by a factor 10 from glacial to Holocene, which using this method would lead to a relative underestimation of the Holocene dust mass.